dwrobel/flatcam/README.md

 20.06.2019

+- fixed Scale and Buffer Tool in Gerber Editor
 - fixed Editor Transform Tool in Gerber Editor
 - added a message in the status bar when copying coordinates to clipboard with SHIFT + LMB click combo
 - languages update